martianatwork/laravel-wp-api/README.md

 The package provides a simplified interface to some of the existing api methods documented [here](http://wp-api.org/).
 You can either use the Facade provided or inject the `Mattwilding\LaravelWpApi\WpApi` class.

+### Auth

+Use https://wordpress.org/plugins/application-passwords/ with a non admin user

 #### Posts
 ```php